hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 Apache Calcite is meant to execute federated queries, such as `SELECT * FROM cassandra.table1 JOIN druid.table2`.
 In addition, Apache Calcite comes with a couple of execution backends, `Enumerable` (interpreter) and `Bindable` (compiler).
 Therefore, the original motivation for the `Convention` trait was to define the execution backend for the operator.
-For example, for the query `SELECT * FROM cassandra.table1 JOIN druid.table2 WHERE table1.field = 1`, the plan after parsing will look like:
+For example, for the query `SELECT * FROM cassandra.table1 JOIN druid.table2 WHERE table1.field = 1`, the plan after parsing will look like
 ```
 Filter[NONE](table1.field = 1)
   Join[NONE]